EGregg/redditLikedSavedImageDownloader/README.md

 Reddit User Image Scraper
 --------------------------

-Use this shitty Python script I whipped up in an hour to download all of your reddit saved and upvoted/liked images to disk.
+Use this Python script I whipped up in an hour to download all of your reddit saved and upvoted/liked images to disk.

 Make sure you have PRAW installed: